Exhaust Replacement Cost UK: 2026 Price Guide

 Is exhaust replacement cheaper at an independent garage?

-Can I do an exhaust replacement myself?
+Can I do exhaust replacement myself?

 Why is exhaust replacement so expensive?

-Last updated: April 2026.
+Last updated: 2026-04-28.
 This article is regularly reviewed and updated to reflect current UK garage pricing.

 Cost Researcher